 Step 4: Carefully peel off the stickers.
 If you notice that the spray paint is starting to lift, wait a little longer before peeling off the stickers.
 You can leave it to dry overnight, but I found that my stickers left a residue if left overnight.

 Step 5: Allow the jars to dry completely overnight.

 Step 6: Place a tea light or string of lights inside the jar and enjoy the warm, festive glow!

 - Do a test run before you start!

 - If the stickers leave a residue, you can carefully wipe it off using rubbing alcohol and an earbud.
 Make sure not to get any of the alcohol on the paint as it will smudge.

 - Don’t spray too close to the jar as this causes streaking.

 - The gold spray paint can scratch quite easily, so you can add a layer of clear lacquer spray either after step 3 or step 4.
 I strongly suggest giving this a test run first though to check that your specific lacquer spray won’t react with the gold paint.

 That’s all from me!
-I’d love to see your finished projects, so please do tag me on Instagram or use the hashtag #thoresbycottage.
+I’d love to see your finished festive upcycled mason jar lanterns, so please do tag me on Instagram or use the hashtag #thoresbycottage.